BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^34]: **Which Card is Which (II)?** All that matters it that you continue to track which cards will not have the Passport backup, because you can't store those your Home, because it also has the Passport Backup Words.

 [^35]: **Supply-Chain Attacsk.** This is another example of fighting against the "Supply-Chain Attack" adversary, where the threat is that someone tampers with the device somewhere in the supply chain, between Foundation Devices shipping it out and you receiving it.
 The attacker could be a retailer, distributor, or someone in the postal system, depending on how you acquired your Passport.
 If your device were tampered with, it might supply a static seed that an attacker knows about or damage your security in any of a number of other ways.

+[^pins]: **Safe PINs.** Obviously, you should use different PINs for different device whenever you're able.
+You especially need to use different PINs for your Apple iPhone and your Passport, so that a single PIN doesn't become a single point of failure.
+These two PINs should also be different from any other PINs you have (for bank accounts, door entry, etc.) since you're going to write them down.

 [^36]: **Why Upgrade?** You always want every piece of software and hardware you use to be the most up-to-date before you put digital assets on it.
 Older versions might have flaws or compromises that could lead to the loss of assets.
 So, even though it takes some real effort to upgrade your Passport, you should do so.